 Capacity Building Supports

-Now you have the builing blocks of the core supports in place, Capacity Building Supports are about building up your independence and improving your quality of life.
-This category includes funding for therapies (like Occupational Therapy or Speech Therapy), and building skills towards things that help you work toward long-term goals.
+Now you have the building blocks of your core supports in place.
+Next up is Capacity Building Supports.
+They are about building up your independence and improving your quality of life.
+This category includes funding for therapies (like Occupational Therapy or Speech Therapy), and building skills that help you. work towards your long-term goals.

 At CPSN we offer Nursing under Capacity Building Supports.